HCLOpenBMC/documents/design/i2c-driver-eeprom-type.md

     Dec 3, 2021

 ## Problem Description
-Current implementation of EEPROM one byte or two byte identification not working properly for our platform, Also not able to fix this issue without EEPROM write.
-It may corrupt EEPROM.
-So, we cannot use the existing logic.
+The current implementation in entity-manager FRU device application supports EEPROM one byte or two byte identification.
+But, this implementation is not properly working for our platform.
+Also, unable to fix this issue without EEPROM write.
+It may leads to EEPROM corruption.
+So, existing logic cannot be used.

 We have an FRU that contain types of oem, one type of oem supports one byte EEPROM another type of oem supports two byte EEPROM,